Hudson Republican homepage: 'Prepare for war'

 A local Republican Party office in Hudson, Wis., is drawing criticism for urging people to "prepare for war" in a message posted on its homepage.

 Starting with a Latin phrase for "If you want peace, prepare for war," the message references "the digital battlefield" before saying the "Marxist left and a complicit mass media" worked to overturn the 2016 election "through any means necessary."
-Democrats were successful because they used "chaos" and "every dirty trick imaginable," the message continues.
+Democrats used "chaos" and "every dirty trick imaginable," the message continues.

-Outgoing St. Croix County Democrat party co-chair chairwoman Danielle Johnson said the message does not reflect the opinion of Republicans she knows.
+Outgoing St. Croix County Democratic Party co-chairwoman Danielle Johnson said the message does not reflect the opinion of Republicans she knows.

 "These are not the values that represent the way people feel about their neighbors here in St. Croix County," she said.
 Johnson said that her state senator, Republican Rob Stafsholt, is also her neighbor.
 "Before COVID we would frequent the same kind of restaurants and places," she said.